CUH Logo

 The exercises can be done in lying, sitting or standing; it is easiest on the muscles if done in the lying position (if the muscles are particularly weak) and most difficult in standing (as the muscles have to lift up against gravity).
 The Physiotherapist will recommend which position is best for your child.

-• pull in the tummy muscles too much
+• do not pull in the tummy muscles too much

 Exercise 1 – The quick (fast) contractions